Know The Responsibilities of Your Physician:

 Reducing the Epidemic of Opioid Addiction

 Florida law has several requirements for patients to be eligible to receive low-THC cannabis or medical cannabis.
 A patient must have been diagnosed with a qualifying condition.
 A patient must be a Florida resident.
 If under the age of 18, a patient must have a second physician agree to the use of low-THC cannabis or medical cannabis in order to obtain an order from a qualified physician.
 A patient must have tried other treatments without success.
-An ordering physician must determine the risks of using low-THC cannabis or medical cannabis are reasonable in light of the benefit to the patient.
 A patient must be registered with the Compassionate Use Registry by their ordering physician.

 It is the responsibility of the qualified ordering physician to follow Florida constitution and statute, diagnose patients and determine if medical marijuana is an appropriate treatment.
 Florida law has several requirements for patients to be eligible: A patient must have been diagnosed with a qualifying condition.
 A patient must be a Florida resident.
 If under the age of 18, a patient must have a second physician agree to the use in order to obtain an order from a qualified physician.
 A patient must have tried other treatments without success.
 An ordering physician must determine the risks of use are reasonable in light of the benefit to the patient.
 A patient must be registered with the Compassionate Use Registry by their ordering physician.
 A patient must be receiving treatment from a qualified ordering physician during the immediate preceding 3 months prior to an order being placed.
 The Department is in the process of developing a patient identification card program.
 Please check this website for updates.

-A patient must first seek treatment from a qualified physician for at least three months immediately preceding their order for medical marijuana.
+A patient must first seek treatment from a qualified physician.
 Once the ordering physician inputs the patient’s information and the order information into the Compassionate Use Patient Registry, the patient or the patient’s legal representative will then be able to contact one of the licensed dispensing organizations and fill the order.

 No. Florida law only allows the licensed dispensing organizations to grow, process and dispense marijuana.
 The department will refer any business or individual suspected of violating state law to local law enforcement for investigation.
 It is important to remember marijuana is illegal under federal law.